-Whether this is a reasonably practicable measure depends on the specifics of the workplace, the facilities available for employees to work remotely and the ability for employees to do their work safely from home.
+In some circumstances employees may work from a location other than their usual place of work, this includes working from home.
+Whether working from an alternate locations is reasonably practicable depends on the specifics of the workplace, the facilities available for employees to work from an alternate location and the ability for employees to do their work safely from an alternate location.

-When making decisions about whether employees should work from home, employers should:
+When making decisions about whether employees should work from an alternate location including their home, employers should:

 - consult with employees and HSRs

-- consider whether working from a different location will introduce additional risks, such as risks associated with hazardous manual handling
+- consider whether working from a different location will introduce additional risks

 - keep up-to-date with information about COVID-19 risks and appropriate control measures

-- seek advice specific to their circumstances, including from employee and employer organisations, legal providers and official advice issued by the Department of Health and Human Services (DHHS).
+- seek advice specific to their circumstances, including from employee and employer organisations and legal providers

 For some workplaces working remotely will not be reasonably practicable (such as those involving customer facing roles or work that relies on specialised plant or equipment).
-Other controls, such as implementing other forms of social distancing or delaying non-essential tasks may minimise the risk of infection.
+When this applies, other controls such as infection control procedures and other forms of physical distancing must be implemented, to minimise the risk of infection.